julialorrayne/Bank-Marketing-Campaign/README.md

   - Use **past campaign success** as a predictor in future models for improved targeting and efficiency.

 ---
+ ### Customer segmentation - likelihood to subscribe

 ![customer segmentation - likelihood to subscribe](https://github.com/julialorrayne/Projects-images/blob/main/Bank-Marketing-Campaign/customer%20segmentation%20-%20likelihood%20to%20subscribe.png?raw=true)

+The clustering model segmented clients by Age, Call Duration, and Account Balance to identify patterns in subscription behavior.

+### Average subscription rate by cluster

 ![average subscription rate by cluster](https://github.com/julialorrayne/Projects-images/blob/main/Bank-Marketing-Campaign/average%20subscription%20rate%20by%20cluster.png?raw=true)

-The clustering model segmented clients by Age, Call Duration, and Account Balance to identify patterns in subscription behavior.
+Cluster 2 represents the most responsive and engaged customer group, characterized by moderate balances and longer call durations.
+Their behavior suggests high receptivity to personalized and follow-up marketing.

 **Cluster 2 Profile — Highly Likely to Subscribe:**
 - **Average Age:** 41